WardLordRuby/debforge/README.md

 # debforge
-debforge is a command line tool that scans a project directory for common Deb package files automating the process of changing target architecture and writing modified files into the correct file structure.
+debforge is a command line tool that scans a project directory for common Deb package files automating the process of changing common variables, eg. architecture, and writing modified files into the correct file structure.

 ### Arguments
 | Argument          | Short | Description                                             | Default                  |